Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion

-One additional complication in interpreting $p_{\mathrm{raw,}i}$ values comes from the inability to distinguish species with identical charge-to-mass ratio with the available quadrupole mass analyzers.
+One complication in interpreting $p_{\mathrm{raw,}i}$ values comes from the inability to distinguish species with identical charge-to-mass ratio using the available quadrupole mass analyzers.
 This creates a challenge because deuterium gas was used in the initial testing during commissioning of the gas system, and was mistakenly allowed to contaminate the reservoir of H$_2$ used for $^{\mathrm{83m}}$Kr data.
-For $^{\mathrm{83m}}$Kr data sets, therefore, $^3$He and HD cannot be distinguished, and this uncertainty is reflected in the larger error bars on gas composition in these data sets.
+For $^{\mathrm{83m}}$Kr data sets, therefore, mass-3 signals due to $^3$He and HD cannot be distinguished.
+This modest-quality quadrupole mass analyzer also suffered from zero-blast, making mass-1 and mass-2 measurements insufficiently reliable to measure the relative partial pressures of H$^+$ and D$^+$.
+This mass-3 $^3$He/HD uncertainty is reflected in the larger error bars on gas composition in the $^{\mathrm{83m}}$Kr data sets.
 In contrast, the tritium gas supply was not deuterium-contaminated, so the tritium data do not suffer from this uncertainty.

-Table~\ref{tab:scattering_fraction_results} shows the inelastic scattering fraction results, as derived from the quadrupole mass analyzer data and \autoref{eq:gammai}.
+Table~\ref{tab:scattering_fraction_results} shows the inelastic scattering fraction results, as derived from the mass composition measured with the quadrupole mass analyzer and \autoref{eq:gammai}.
 For fits to the $^{\mathrm{83m}}$Kr pre-tritium and post-tritium data sets, to propagate uncertainties, we sample $\gamma_i$ from near-uniform distributions defined according to the ranges in this table, requiring that the sampled fractions sum to 1.
 This near-uniform shape, flat with sigmoid ends, reflects the inability to distinguish $^3$He from HD in $^{\mathrm{83m}}$Kr data.
-Section~\ref{sec:Kr-quad-trap-uncertainties} more fully describes uncertainty propagation in $^{\mathrm{83m}}$Kr quad trap fits.

-In tritium and $^{\mathrm{83m}}$Kr data, scattering from molecular hydrogen isotopes is dominant.
-In both data types, $^3$He produced by decay of residual tritium adsorbed to the walls of the gas system is the next-largest contributor to scattering.
-Tritium data include a small contribution from a mass-28 gas species, likely CO.
-In addition to the krypton present in $^{\mathrm{83m}}$Kr data sets, argon is also present in the data sets taken before the pumped gas system configuration (\autoref{sec:gas_system}) enabled lower impurity levels.
+In tritium and $^{\mathrm{83m}}$Kr data, scattering from molecular hydrogen isotopes is dominant, and $^3$He scattering is the next-largest contributor.
+The $^3$He gas is produced by the decay of tritium in the storage getter and adsorbed to the gas system walls.
+Tritium data include a small contribution from a mass-28 gas species, likely CO. $^{\mathrm{83m}}$Kr data include contributions from krypton gas and, in some cases, argon (the latter in data sets taken before the pumped gas system configuration was set up, which then enabled lower impurity levels).